 Also, this man needs some self-awareness.
 I have to believe that he played some role in the demise of the marriage.
 He had to have done some things, right?
 He didn’t write anything about how he might have contributed to the unhappiness in the marriage.

 The next point he makes is “she is doing great and I am struggling.”
 First of all, how in the heck does he know she’s doing great?
-Because she is posting happy, smiling pictures on Facebook and Instagram?
+Because she seems blissful and is posting happy, smiling pictures on Facebook and Instagram?
 It seems like he is engaging in magical thinking and creating this fantasy of her perfect life.
 Deep down, does he think maybe she SHOULD be happier without him?
 Also, she isn’t as happy as he thinks.
 Everyone on earth has problems.

 But, even if she IS doing great, why does that bother him after 3 years?
 And, why is he focused on her doing great instead of figuring out how to better his own life?